yashu762001/DuplicateToken/README.md

   <ul> The maximum that I spent upon was writing a test for transfer function.
 Lots of errors were coming and Promise I was generating was not getting
     resolved due to a error named Arithmetic Error.
 So basically I was updating balances but there I was subtracting tokens from someone who doesn't even hold them and since any new address holds 0 tokens so we cannot subtract any value from 0.
-It took me a bit of time to understand the error and the resolve it.
+It took me a bit of time to understand the error and the resolve it. </ul>

     <ul> The second problem I faced was again in same test but this time issue was that transfer function was checking whether token request made
       is valid or not.
 On the other hand there was a separate payable fund function which was transferring ethereum from user's wallet to contract and sending the user Duplicate Tokens.
 But issue there was that I was updating balances of msg.sender but actually I was supposed to update balance of contract owner since when fund function was called msg.sender was actually user who was requesting ethereum transfer in return for tokens.
-But since I was updating balance of msg.sender so during call msg.sender was user who had 0 tokens initially and hence when I was subtracting once again it gave Arithmetic Error <u>
+But since I was updating balance of msg.sender so during call msg.sender was user who had 0 tokens initially and hence when I was subtracting once again it gave Arithmetic Error. </ul>

       </li>